This document describes the details of the GATK Best Practices workflow for SNP and indel calling on RNAseq data.

 Please note that any command lines are only given as example of how the tools can be run.
 You should always make sure you understand what is being done at each step and whether the values are appropriate for your data.
 To that effect, you can find more guidance here.

 Please keep in mind that our DNA-focused Best Practices were developed over several years of thorough experimentation, and are continuously updated as new observations come to light and the analysis methods improve.
-We have only been working with RNAseq for a few months, so there are many aspects that we still need to examine in more detail before we can be fully confident that we are doing the best possible thing.
+We have been working with RNAseq for a somewhat shorter time, so there are many aspects that we still need to examine in more detail before we can be fully confident that we are doing the best possible thing.

 We will be improving these recommendations progressively as we go, and we hope that the research community will help us by providing feedback of their experiences applying our recommendations to their data.